qemacs/qemacs/qe-manual.md

 If there is no extension, return a pointer to the null terminator and the end of path.
 Leading dots are skipped, they are not considered part of an extension.

+### `int get_str(const char **pp, char *buf, int buf_size, const char *stop);`

+Get a token from a string, stop on a set of characters and white-space.
+Skip spaces before and after the token.
+Return the token length.

+* argument `pp` the address of a valid pointer to the current position in the source string

+* argument `buf` a pointer to a destination array.

+* argument `buf_size` the length of the destination array.

+* argument `stop` a valid string pointer containing separator characters.

+Return the length of the token stored into buf.

+Note: token truncation cannot be easily detected.

 ### `int is_directory(const char *path);`